daxfohl/smuggler/README.md

 # smuggler

 This program is a command-line implementation of the recursive solution of the 0/1 Knapsack problem in Clojure.
+It allows only integers and thus is able to use the integer-weight pseudopolynomial solution from wikipedia.
+It transforms the loop into a tail-recursion-friendly `reduce` function, so there is no chance of blowing the stack.
+It is much faster than the floating-point version in `master`, assuming the max-weight is not large compared to factorial of the number of dolls.

 ## Installation